-Micro Biotic Influenced Corrosion Stainless Steel – Austral Wright Metals
+Microbial Corrosion Of Stainless Steel – Austral Wright Metals

-Microbiologically Influenced Corrosion Failure Analysis of 304L Stainless Steel
+Microbiologically Corrosion Failure Analysis of 304L Stainless Steel

 Aptech Engineering Services

-An AISI Type 304L stainless steel piping system failed due to microbiologically influenced corrosion (MIC) after being in contact with stagnant, low chloride potable water for nine months.
-This report discusses this failure and uses it to illustrate common problems associated with MIC in piping systems and other equipment.
+An AISI Type 304L stainless steel piping system failed due to microbial corrosion or microbiologically influenced corrosion (MIC) after being in contact with stagnant, low chloride potable water for nine months.
+This report discusses this failure and uses it to illustrate common problems associated with microbial corrosion in piping systems and other equipment.

-The term (MIC) is used to designate corrosion resulting from the presence and activities of microorganisms within biofilms.
-MIC is often misdiagnosed as attack caused by conventional chloride crevice/pitting corrosion.
+The term microbiologically influenced corrosion is used to designate corrosion resulting from the presence and activities of microorganisms within biofilms.
+Microbiologically influenced corrosion is often misdiagnosed as an attack caused by conventional chloride crevice/pitting corrosion.

 The corrosion literature contains numerous articles in the past few years describing costly pitting failures of austenitic stainless steel components.
-The austenitic stainless steel MIC failures are often characterized by rapid failure rates with extremely localized attack at weld regions.
-Although stainless steel is subject to localized crevice corrosion in chloride bearing waters, the relatively low chloride concentration of some waters combined with the rapid failure rates does not fit classical stainless steel crevice corrosion.
+The austenitic stainless steel microbial corrosion failures are often characterized by rapid failure rates with extremely localised attack at weld regions.
+Although stainless steel is subject to localised crevice corrosion in chloride bearing waters, the relatively low chloride concentration of some waters combined with the rapid failure rates does not fit classical stainless steel crevice corrosion.

 The system was constructed in two phases; Phase 1 construction was completed and hydrotested with city drinking water in January 1998.
 Phase 2 was completed, joined to the Phase 1 piping and hydrotested with city water in September 1999.
 At that time failures due to through-wall pitting were discovered in the Phase 1 piping.
 At that time it was realized that Phase 1 was put into lay-up while full of hydrotest water and not drained and dried as planned.